Kansas High School Principal Resigns Over Fake Degree Report In Student Newspaper

 — Mae_Westside (@Mae_Westside) April 5, 2017

-Often called schools that award degrees based on “life experience,” there are a number of diploma mills in operation.
+Often called schools that award degrees based on “life experience,” there are number of diploma mills in operation.
 Most operate online with URLs registered outside the United States.
-For a fee, they provide customers with educational credentials, including printed degrees, letters from the institution, and transcripts.
+For a fee, they provide customers with educational credentials, including printed degrees, letters from the institution and transcripts.
 However, students do not complete any coursework or exams.

 Some common diploma mills are “Shaftesbury University,” “University of Dunham,” “Redding University,” and “Suffield University.”

 The schools are known for their claims of accreditation by several organizations such as the “Accrediting Commission of International Colleges and Universities,” “U.S. Bureau of Education,” and the “The Higher Education Transfer Alliance.”
-The organizations either do not exist or have no authority to accredit institutions of higher learning.
+The organizations either do not exist, or have no authority to accredit institutions of higher learning.

 [Featured Image by Twitter]